 How is a residency different from a retreat?
 In practice, independent retreats and residencies look very similar on the surface.
 They both offer makers time to explore, play and create.
-While residencies require a formal application process, and offer a sliding scale discount, as well as a limited number of scholarship and work-exchange opportunities, retreats require only a short phone interview, and are offered on a first-come first-served basis.
-Residencies typically range from 2-5 weeks while retreats can be scheduled for 2 days up to 3 weeks.
+While residencies require a formal application process, and offer a limited number of scholarship and work-exchange opportunities, retreats require only a short phone interview, and are offered on a first-come first-served basis.
+Residencies typically range from 1-3 weeks while retreats can be scheduled for 2 days up to 3 weeks.

 Thematically Focused Residencies